Molten Cloud platform delivery guide

 Per submission cycle (50 titles, 30 territories)

-• Generate MEF avails from verified rights data in one click
+• Generate EMA avails from verified rights data in a few minutes

 • Rights-aware: only available territories appear in avails